加密

 WAN Joined Datacenters Note: If using multiple WAN joined datacenters, be sure to use the same encryption key in all datacenters.

 The key must be 32-bytes, Base64 encoded.
-As a convenience, Consul provides the consul keygen
+As a convenience, Consul provides the command to generate a cryptographically suitable key:

 With that key, you can enable encryption on the agent.
-If encryption is enabled, the output of consul agent
+If encryption is enabled, the output of will include "Encrypt: true":

 All nodes within a Consul cluster must share the same encryption key in order to send and receive cluster information.